 - Push your changes up and open a pull request.

 - If valid your module will be forked on AzerothCore organization, entering in our catalogue, and you will be set as repository admin.

-Because we fork the repo to display it in our catalogue, we only accept modules released as open-source in GitHub.
+Because we fork the repo to display it in our catalogue, we only accept project released as open-source in GitHub.

 - Name: name of your module.